 Economics is actually:-

-• economics is about the co-ordination of activities which result from specialisation
+• Economics is about the co-ordination of activities which result from specialization

 Definition of Economics: – Robbins emphasises that economics is a study of human behaviour, where there is a relationship between ends and scarce means and that the scarce means have alternative uses.
 Samuelson’s definition of economics is most comprehensive, relevant and accepted.
 The